ev3nst/tw-mod-organizer/README.md

 -   Manual mod installation directly within the app, keeping your game folders clean
 -   Nexus Mods integration — direct download with deep links
 -   Force update for Steam Workshop mods — manually check for mod updates when Steam doesn’t
+-   Pack Viewer — to check the contents of a total war mod (beta)
+-   Version Checker — informs you about potential upgrades and automatic updates from steam
 -   Simple, user-friendly UI

 ## Known Bugs